Sxrlett/SQL/README.md

-# SQL
+# SQL Portfolio
-Portfolio
 Welcome!
-This is my portfolio of example SQL code I've written.
+This is my portfolio of SQL code written thanks in part to various data analytics courses.